quantum-tinkerer/pymablock/paper/finding_effective_model.md

 that symbolic expressions are compact and numerics are efficient.
 This is the main function of Pymablock, and it is the only one that the user needs to call.
-Its output is a multivariate series whose terms are different blocks and orders of the effective Hamiltonian and the unitary transformation.
+It first output is a multivariate series whose terms are different blocks and orders of the effective Hamiltonian.
 Calling `block_diagonalize` is not computationally expensive, because the terms of the series are only computed when requested.